Reality Twitter Explodes With Reactions To Monique Samuels Filing For Divorce From Chris Samuels

 News of an alleged separation between Monique, 39, and the former NFL All-Pro, 45, first made headlines in October 2022.

-PEOPLE reported that the two were ending their marriage and Monique’s friend/Real Housewife of Potomac Ashley Darby spilled the beans about the couple being “on a break” at BravoCon.
+PEOPLE reported that the two were ending their marriage and Monique’s friend/Real Housewife of Potomac cast mate Ashley Darby spilled the beans about the couple being “on a break” at BravoCon.

 Ashley comments on Monique Samuels’ reported separation & clarifies the comments she made at the #RHOP panel earlier today. #BravoCon #WWHL